Video Game: Rayman Legends

 announced that it would be delayed until September in order to have a simultaneous multiplatform launch on Xbox 360

-version at least has been confirmed in the demo), but goes in a more fantasy-based direction, with worlds based off fairy tales and Greek Mythology
+version at least), but goes in a more fantasy-based direction, with worlds based off fairy tales and Greek Mythology

 The official site can be found here